 Roles and Responsibilities of the Executive Council

-The Carpentries Executive Council is the highest leadership body of The Carpentries organization.
+The Carpentries Executive Council is the highest leadership body of The Carpentries organisation.
 It is responsible for strategic and organizational planning, selecting the Executive Director and evaluating their performance, financial oversight, identifying revenue streams and resource development, approving and monitoring The Carpentries programs and services, and enhancing The Carpentries’ public image.
-Members of the council also serve as advocates and ambassadors for the organization, leveraging their networks to benefit the organization’s reputation and fundraising.
+Members of the council also serve as advocates and ambassadors for the organisation, leveraging their networks to benefit the organization’s reputation and fundraising.
 The Executive Council executes these responsibilities through a combination of monthly Executive Council meetings and regular correspondence and collaboration via email and online platforms.

 Background on Non-profit Governing Boards